-The Standardized Data Request (D) Subgroup met Oct.
-12 and Sept.
-21, 2016.
-The meetings were held in regulator-to-regulator session pursuant to paragraph 6 (consultations with NAIC staff members related to NAIC technical guidance) of the NAIC Policy Statement on Open Meetings.
-During these meetings, the Subgroup:
+The Standardized Data Request (D) Subgroup met Nov.
+9, 2016.
+The meeting was held in regulator-to-regulator session pursuant to paragraph 6 (consultations with NAIC staff members related to NAIC technical guidance) of the NAIC Policy Statement on Open Meetings.
+During this meeting, the Subgroup:

-- 1. Discussed updates to the life replacements standardized data request (SDR). - 2.
-Discussed and began making updates to Chapter 13-Standardized Data Requests of the Market Regulation Handbook, to correspond with changes made by the Subgroup to the SDRs. - 3.
-Agreed to meet in November via conference call to conclude its review of the life replacements SDR and begin its initial review of the life declinations, life claims and life in force SDRs.
+- 1. Concluded its review of the life replacements standardized data request (SDR). - 2.
+Discussed that updates to Chapter 13-Standardized Data Requests of the Market Regulation Handbook, would be needed, to correspond with changes made by the Subgroup to the SDRs. - 3.
+Discussed potential updates to the life declinations SDR.

-G:\MKTREG\DATA\D Working Groups\D WG 2016 MCES (PCW)\Docs_WG Calls 2016\11-02-16 Call\11-02 Summary To Working Group.Docx
+G:\MKTREG\DATA\D Working Groups\D WG 2016 MCES (PCW)\SDR Subgroup\Summaries To MCES WG\11-30 Summary To Working Group.Docx